 The Brussels-Capital Region in particular has relatively many newborns with a nationality of a country outside the European Union (23%).
 In the Flemish Region this share is much lower (6%).

-Half of the births to mothers with an official residence in the Flemish Region occurred outside the context of marriage in 2016.
+Less than half of the births to mothers with an official residence in the Flemish Region occurred outside the context of marriage in 2019.
 At the turn of the century, this was less than a quarter (22%).

-There has been a marked increase in births to unmarried cohabiting couples.
-In 1 out of 10 births, the mother does not have a cohabiting partner.
+There has been a marked increase in births within unmarried cohabiting couples.
+In 1 out of 11 births, the mother does not have a cohabiting partner.

 Decrease in the crude birth rate